Cjreek/D2ExcelPlus/README.md

-# D2Excel Plus 0.91
+# D2Excel Plus 0.92
 (C) 2019 Cjreek

-An editor to edit diablo 2 textfiles.
+An editor to edit Diablo 2 (LoD + Resurrected) textfiles.

 ### Features:
 - Open a whole folder (workspace) with all your .txt files for easy access